hamax97/opensoruce-contributions/llvm/howto_build.md

        cmake --install .

-7. When compiling a program with offloading support you need to add the OpenMP library `libomptarget` and the include directory where `omp.h` ended up.
+7. When compiling a program with offloading support you need to add the OpenMP `libomptarget` library folder and the include directory where `omp.h` ended up.

    If in `Debug` mode:

-       build/libomptarget/    # The libraries libomptarget.*
+       build/projects/openmp/libomptarget/    # The libraries libomptarget.*
-       build/runtime/src/     # The header files omp.h
+       build/projects/openmp/runtime/src/     # The header files omp.h

    If in `Release` mode:

         $INSTALL_DIR/lib       # The libraries libomptarget.*
         $INSTALL_DIR/include   # The header files omp.h

+   Also, set the variable `LIBRARY_PATH` to `$INSTALL_DIR/lib` or `build/projects/openmp/libomptarget`.
+Then compile:

+       # A normal program.
+       clang -I <path-to-dir-with-omp.h> -O3 \
+       -fopenmp -fopenmp-targets=nvptx64-nvidia-cuda \
+       -Xopenmp-target -march=sm_61 \        # These might not be needed, or might be different.
+       <program>.c -o <exe-with-offload-support>

+   If you want to see the temporary files (LLVM IR, preprocessing stage, assembly, ...).
+   Perhaps what you want to see is the generated `<program>-host-x86_64-unknown-linux-gnu.ll`.

+       clang -I <path-to-dir-with-omp.h> -save-temps -g0 -O3 -S -emit-llvm \
+       -fopenmp -fopenmp-targets=nvptx64-nvidia-cuda \
+       -Xopenmp-target -march=sm_61 \        # These might not be needed, or might be different.
+       <program>.c -o <llvm-ir-that-uses-cuda-runtime>

 ### Troubleshoot
 * If when building there is an error about the GCC version, make a symbolic link in